aws-samples/tenant-onboarding-in-saas-architecture-for-silo-model-apg-example/README.md

 SaaS applications can be built with a variety of different architectural models.
 The `silo model` refers to an architecture where tenants are provided dedicated resources.
 SaaS applications rely on a frictionless model for introducing new tenants into their environment.
 This often requires the orchestration of a number of components to successfully provision and configure all the elements needed to create a new tenant.
 This process, in SaaS architecture, is referred to as tenant on-boarding.
 On-boarding should be fully automated for every SaaS environment by utilizing infrastructure as code in your on-boarding process.
 This pattern guides you through a simple example of on-boarding tenant and provisioning a simplified infrastructure for the tenant upon on-boarding.

 ## Overall Technology Stack
-### Control-plane Technology Stack
+### Control-Plane Technology Stack
-THE CDK code written in .NET is used to provision the Control Plane infrastructure consisting of the below resources:
+The CDK code written in .NET is used to provision the Control Plane infrastructure consisting of the below resources:

 1) API Gateway

-2) Tenant on-boarding Lambda function
+2) Tenant onboarding Lambda function
-3) Tenant on-boarding DynamoDb [ with DynamoDb streams enabled]
-4) Tenant Infrastructure Lambda function
-5) S3 bucket

-The “Tenant On-boarding ”Lambda function is triggered from an API Gateway through the POST Method, which results into storing the received info as a record in the DynamoDB table, "Tenant Onboarding" table, with the tenant details.
+This Lambda is triggered by API Gateway with POST/DELETE method.
+A POST method API request results request info (tenant name, tenant description) to be inserted the DynamoDB table, `Tenant Onboarding` table.

 Tenant name in this code sample is also used as part of tenant stack name and resources' name within that stack.
 This is to make these resources easier to identify.
 This tenant name must be unique across the setup to avoid conflict/error.
+Detail input validation setup is explained in later IAM Roles section and limitation section.

 The storing process to the DynamoDB table will only success if the tenant name is not used in any other record in the table.